james-priest/100-days-of-code-log-r2/README.md

 The object that makes this call from the browser DOM is the XMLHttpRequest object.
 It is either invoked directly, or through one of jQuery's many wrapper methods.
 The ones I used were the following:

-- Async XMLHttpRequest (for old-school backwards compatability)
+- Async XMLHttpRequest (for old-school backwards compatibility)
 - $.ajax()
 - $.get()
 - $.getJSON()